 - Weinstein v.
 Chesapeake Energy Corp. et al., 2013 U.S. Dist.
 LEXIS 51380, 2013 WL 1457718 (W.D.
 Okla.
 2013).
 Obtained dismissal at the pleading stage of a putative securities class action asserting claims under the Securities Exchange Act of 1934 against the company and its top officers.

 - Bundy v.
-IronPlanet: represented the company in an action alleging breach of a repurchase contract over a founder’s shares of stock.
+IronPlanet.
+Represented the company in an action alleging breach of a repurchase contract over a founder’s shares of stock.
 After arbitration obtained a complete judgment in the client’s favor and an award of attorneys’ fees and costs.

 - Cheseldine v.
-Chesapeake Energy Corp.: defended the Company against an invasive shareholder books and records action and obtained a dismissal at the pleading stage.
+Chesapeake Energy Corp.
+Defended the Company against an invasive shareholder books and records action and obtained a dismissal at the pleading stage.

-- In re: Micrus Endovascular Securities Litigation: obtained dismissal at the pleading stage of a securities class action asserting claims under the Securities Exchange Act of 1934 Act against the company and certain of its officers and directors.
+- In re: Micrus Endovascular Securities Litigation.
+Obtained dismissal at the pleading stage of a securities class action asserting claims under the Securities Exchange Act of 1934 Act against the company and certain of its officers and directors.

 - KPMG Corporate Finance v.
-LeadClick Media, Inc.: represented the firm in an action to recover fees.
+LeadClick Media, Inc..
+Represented the firm in an action to recover fees.
 After arbitration obtained a complete judgment in the client’s favor and an award of attorneys’ fees and costs.

 Mr. Scott also regularly advises companies on questions of corporate governance, fiduciary duties and disclosure obligations, and has extensive experience in responding to shareholder litigation demands and books and records requests.